-If you're lucky enough to get tickets to the event, you're in for a real treat – watching a moment of English football history from the stands at the iconic Wembley Stadium.
+If you're lucky enough to get tickets to the FA Cup final, you're in for a real treat – seeing a moment of English football history from the stands of the famous Wembley Stadium.

-For those not so keen on seeing the game: a hot tip is to hit the shops – they're usually nice and quiet during the match!
+For those not so keen on seeing the football game, a hot tip is to hit the shops – they're usually nice and quiet during the match!

 History of the FA Cup and Wembley Stadium

-The FA Cup Final was traditionally played at London's Wembley Stadium but extensive renovations to the venue meant it was held in Wales at Cardiff's Millennium Stadium from 2001-2006.
-In 2007, the FA Cup final returned to Wembley Stadium.
+The FA Cup final is traditionally played at London's Wembley Stadium, but extensive renovations to the venue meant it was held in Wales at Cardiff's Millennium Stadium from 2001 to 2006.
+In 2007, the FA Cup once again returned to Wembley Stadium.